-The Angels have designated 27-year old righty starter/reliever Barry Enright for assignment.
-He pitched in 4 games (2 starts) for the Angels this year and he was 0-2 with a 12.96 ERA and a 2.28 WHIP.
-Enright has now pitched in 31 games (26 starts) in his first four years in the majors and he is 7-13 with a 5.57 ERA and a 1.47 WHIP.
-This isn’t much of a loss for the Angels moving forward as Enright was horrible for them this year.
+The Angels have released 32-year old lefty reliever Mitch Stetter.
+Stetter pitched in 33 games (0 starts) in Rookie+AAA-ball for the Angels this year and he was 3-1 with 3 saves, a 3.86 ERA and a 1.44 WHIP.
+Stetter last pitched in the majors in 2011 with the Brewers.
+Stetter has pitched in 132 games (0 starts) in his first five years in the majors and he is 8-2 with 1 save, a 4.08 ERA and a 1.40 WHIP.
+This isn’t much of a loss for the Angels moving forward.

 The Angels have released 32-year old righty reliever Ryan Madson.
 Madson pitched in only 1 game out of the pen in A-ball this year for the Angels and he was 0-0 with a 0.00 ERA and a 0.00 WHIP.
 Madson has pitched in 491 games (18 starts) in his first 9 years in the majors and he was 47-30 with 52 saves, a 3.59 ERA and a 1.29 WHIP.
 This is not much of a loss for the Angels moving forward, as Madson was still struggling in his return from Tommy John Surgery.